francoislegd/BSCV_ROS/README.md

 Packages useful to make the Lidar device work, especially [turtlebot_le2i](https://github.com/roboticslab-fr/rplidar-turtlebot2)

 ### Information links
-Links to the differents sections in the readme file :
+Links differents sections in the readme file for more detailed explanations :

 [INTRODUCTION](#INTRODUCTION)

-# IMPLEMENTATION
+# ORIGINAL CONTENT
+Here we will describe the original content we had the access prior to their implementations in the project.

 ### Setup Material
-Turtlebot, Phantom-X pincher arm, ROS indigo, Computer as workstation, Lidar system
+We had to start with the following material :
+- Turtlebot2
+- Phantom-X pincher arm
+- ROS indigo (and Ubuntu 14.04)
+- Computer as workstation
+- Lidar device (will put links to the intro)

 ### Starting bases
+Here we will discuss about the original files and actions before the modifications

 #### Packages

 Turtlebo_bringup, Turtlebot_navigation, turtlebot_arm, Turtlebot_arm_moveit_demos

 #### Executable scripts